 - The dairy should be well lit, but not too bright.
 Skylights and windows can help make the most of available natural light while artificial lights like hi-bays are a useful option when there is little or no natural light.

-- Keep noise levels down by separating noisy machinery away from cows and milking areas – ideally stored in a sound-proofed ventilated room.
+- Keep noise levels down by separating noisy machinery away from cows and milking areas.
+Ideally machinery should be stored in a sound-proofed ventilated room.

 - Flooring and steps should be non-slip.